EasyPost/easy-ui/documentation/specs/Toast.md

 ### Accessibility

 The `Toast` component has an ARIA `role="status"` and elements with the role status have an implicit `aria-live` value of `polite` and an implicit `aria-atomic` value of `true`.
+The `Toast` component does not provide a way for the user to manually dismiss the message, hence toasts timeout after `4000ms`.
+Individual toasts are render in an ARIA landmark region labeled "Notifications".

 Toasts are **not** suitable for dynamically changing content, consider using the `AlertBanner` component for such a use case.

-The `Toast` component does not provide a way for the user to manually dismiss the message, hence toasts should timeout after some time.
-When making decisions on the timeout duration, consider that users have different reading speeds, vision levels, and literacy levels.
 Avoid messages longer than a sentence and avoid rendering interactive elements within toasts that require the user to act.